Dash-Industry-Forum/Events/event.bs.md

     2. For an Application-related timed metadata track, extracting the data samples, and appending them to the Event & Metadata Buffer.
     3. For media segments, parse the segments and append them to Media Buffer.

-4. The DASH player-specific Events are passed to the DASH player control function (named 'DASH Client Control, Selection & Heuristic Logic' in Figure 1), while the Application-related Events and timed metadata track samples are passed to the Event & Metadata Synchronizer and Dispatcher function.
+4. The DASH Player-specific Events are passed to DASH Player control function (named 'DASH Client Control, Selection & Heuristic Logic' in Figure 1), while the Application-related Events and timed metadata track samples are passed to the Event & Metadata Synchronizer and Dispatcher function.

 5. If an Application is subscribed to a specific Event or timed metadata stream, dispatch the corresponding event instances or timed metadata samples, according to the dispatch mode:
     1. For [=on-receive=] dispatch mode, dispatch the Event information or timed metadata samples as soon as they are received(or no later than <var>AT</var>).